maniaplanet/documentation/creation/maniascript/tuto/going-further-with-maniascript.md

 - maniascript
 ---

-The things that you may saw before it's just a glimpse of what's possible with the ManiaScript.
+The things that you may have seen before are just a glimpse of what's possible with ManiaScript.
 I'll show you some more advanced functions to do more things in a gamemode.

 # Specifying parameters for a player
-It's possible to customize the parameters of a player when you spawn him (or while he plays but let's take the first situation).
+It's possible to customize the parameters of a player when you spawn him (or while he plays but let's assume the first situation).

 Instead of calling the function `SM::SpawnPlayer(_Player, 0, MapLandmarks_PlayerSpawn[SpawnId]);`, we'll create our own function to call to spawn of player.